cloud-native-toolkit/site-operator-guide/docs/apply/bill-of-material-reference/index.md

         ref: cluster_subnets
 ```

 The `subnets` identifier in the dependencies array refers to the dependency identifier in the module metadata for the `ibm-vpc-ocp` module.
-The `clsuter_subnets` value refers to the alias of the target `ibm-vpc-subnets` module instance.
+The `cluster_subnets` value refers to the alias of the target `ibm-vpc-subnets` module instance.

 **Note:** The only exception to `iascable` automatically pulling dependent modules into the BOM is if there are multiple module options that satisfy the dependency.
 In this case one of the modules that satisfies dependency must be explicitly added to the BOM.
-Otherwise the `iasable build` command will give an error that the dependency cannot be resolved.
+Otherwise the `iascable build` command will give an error that the dependency cannot be resolved.

 #### BOM Module variables